gallexis/PyTorrent/README.md

 -	Download more than one torrent at a time
 -	Upload data to the BitTorrent network
 -	Benefit of a good algorithm to ask your peers for blocks (like the rarest piece algo)
+-	Pause and resume download
+-	Leech or Seed to other peers
 -	And a lot of other things

 Don't hesitate to ask me questions if you need help, or send me a pull request for new features or improvements.